What Are Florida Premises Liability Laws?

 Steps to Prove Negligence

 Proving negligence in your premises liability case in Florida begins with the element of duty of care.
-In this case, you will need to prove that the occupier or owner of the property owed you the duty of care, depending on your legal status on the property.
+In this case, you will need to prove that the occupier or owner of the property owed you a duty of care, depending on your legal status on the property.
 Your legal status on the property may include invitee, licensee, or trespasser.

-Once you show a duty of care, you must prove the owner or occupier breached that duty.
+Once you show a duty of care existed, you must prove the owner or occupier breached that duty.
 You must also show the existence of a direct link between the injuries and the breach of duty.
 Finally, you need to demonstrate that you incurred damages or losses, whether financial or non-economic, from the incident.

 Evidence Needed to Prove Premises Liability